AnyChart/docs.anychart.com/Basic_Charts_Types/Polar_Chart.md

 ## Chart

 AnyChart allows to display three types of series on a Polar chart: Line, Area and Marker.
-You need to create a chart using **anychart.polar()** method to display Polar chart:
+You need to create a chart using {api:anychart.charts.Polar}**anychart.polar()**{api} method to display Polar chart:

 ```
   // chart type